 Gather the documents that you will need to present to the MVA:

-- Maryland MVA Photo Identification (ID) card - if you have one. *This ID card must be surrendered to obtain a moped operator's permit.
+- Maryland MVA photo identification (ID) card - if you have one.
+The ID card must be surrendered to obtain a moped operator's permit.

 - If you are less than 18 years of age, you must be accompanied by your parent/guardian who will be required to sign the application in the presence of an MVA representative; and